margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for forgiveness
 * Grateful for memories walking to and from Church
 * Grateful for the people leading the country and the signs out for political work
+* Grateful for the next generation that can love the Earth and love the new presidents of the US
+* Grateful for thepeople who stick behind women who are targets of sexual assault
+* Grateful for people who empathize with the perpetrators
+* Grateful for memories of going to Greek events with peers from Norfolk Academy

 <br>